Jerusalem on Trial

 The apprentice and his wife would sit at the table, eating and drinking, and the servant served them the food and the drinks.
 As he carried the tray with the glasses of drink on the way to the table, tears rose in his eyes, and those tears fell into the drinks he served.

-At that very moment, as the carpenter's tears reached
+At that moment, just as the carpenter's tears reached

-the glasses, at that very moment, the written verdict of the Heavenly Court that
+the glasses, that very instant, the written verdict of the Heavenly Court